azizsafaroff/CustomAnimationButtonScale/README.md

 # Custom Animation Button

-Create a Custom Animation Button via Scale Transition in Flutter
+<h4>Create a Custom Animation Button via Scale Transition in Flutter</h4>

 Ok ..
 So, Will be needed first AnimationController with SingleTickerProvider